risawitama/verbose-potato/README.md

-## Have you heard about corduroy pillows?
-They're making headlines!
+## How do you organize a space party?
+You planet.